EOSIO/spec-repo/eep-draft_synchronous_calls.md

 transaction aborts if `return_sync` isn't called or if the contract uses any state-modifying intrinsics (e.g. database modification).
 The transaction also aborts if the contract calls `return_sync` while it's not handling a synchronous call. `return_sync` stops execution of the callee.

+A new consensus parameter will limit the maximum nesting depth of `handle_sync`.

 ### ABI